HoDominic/optuna_user_manual/README.md

 # Optuna user manual
-This is a optuna user manual with demo.
+This is a optuna user manual with demo.<br>
 Learn how to install and implement Optuna optimization with Machine learning and Deep learning models!

 ### What is Optuna?